Verdagraph/Drip/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`DISPENSE_REPORT_SLICE_TOPIC_`](#auto-config)  | Publish | Yes |

-This topic is where the mid-process datapoints on the dispensation process are published at a volume interval in liters defined by [`ServicesConfig.data_resolution_l`](#runtime-config).
-If the connection to the MQTT broker fails, these reports will fail to be sent and are lost, but the dispensation process will continue.
+This topic is where the mid-process datapoints on the dispense process are published at a volume interval in liters defined by [`ServicesConfig.data_resolution_l`](#runtime-config).
+If the connection to the MQTT broker fails, these reports will fail to be sent and are lost, but the dispense process will continue.
 Unfortunately, the [MQTT client](#dependencies) class is only able to send messages at a quality-of-service of 0.

 Outputs:
 - `["t"]` float.
-Current duration of the dispensation process in seconds.
+Current duration of the dispense process in seconds.
 - `["v"]` float.
-Current output volume of the dispensation process in liters.
+Current output volume of the dispense process in liters.
 - `["q"]` float.
 The average flow rate of output volume calculated either from the last slice report to the current one (or from the beginning of the process if on the first report) in liters per minute
 - `["tp"]` (conditional) float.
 The average tank gauge pressure calculated from the last slice report to the current one (or from the beginning of the process if on the first report) in hectopascals.
 Enabled if [`USING_PRESSURE_SENSOR_`](#auto-config) and [`PressureSensorConfig.report_mode`](#runtime-config) equals 1 or 3.
 - `["tv"]` (conditional) float.
 The average tank volume calculated from the last slice report to the current one (or from the beginning of the process if on the first report) in liters.
 Enabled if [`USING_PRESSURE_SENSOR_`](#auto-config) and [`PressureSensorConfig.report_mode`](#runtime-config) equals 2 or 3.
 Ensure that the [tank geometry](#runtime-config) is properly configured.